ctb123za/carlos.prank/index.md

 ![image](https://user-images.githubusercontent.com/81630632/145247947-1579ee2e-d563-48bb-90ad-caf7082b1de8.png)

 And that was my introduciton to Carlos, never before have I signed off an application so fast in my life.
+I lost track of time but I gave him the benefit of the doubt.
 I started to understand that he does like to challenge himself by making things harder......Using a spoon to make eggs though?!
 With the yolk intact?
 But How? absurd! 🤭 Delicious breakfast though!
 Defo made me a fan!
 Carlos will be my pick.

 See you guys soon.
 Zoe.M ❤️